-You’ll need to get an SR-22 certificate if you get a DUI/DWI conviction in Texas.
-An SR-22 is a form that certifies that you have the minimum amount of liability insurance required by the state.
-You can often get an SR-22 form through your insurance company.
+You’ll need an SR-22 certificate if you get a DUI/DWI conviction.
+An SR-22 is a form that certifies that you have the minimum amount of liability coverage required by the state.
+You can often get an SR-22 form through your provider.
 They can also help you file the form with your state.
 Be aware, however, that not every insurer will offer an SR-22.

-The Texas Department of Public Safety (DPS) says that you must have an SR-22 for two years after your previous conviction, with no lapses in coverage.
-A lapse happens when you go any period without auto insurance.
+The Texas Department of Public Safety (DPS) says you must have an SR-22 for two years after your previous conviction, with no further lapses.
+A lapse in coverage happens when you go any period without coverage.

-Texas doesn’t use a driver’s license points system to assess traffic violations and convictions.
-Even so, the DPS records each moving violation and conviction.
+Texas doesn’t use driver’s license points to assess traffic violations and convictions.
+Even so, the DPS records moving violations and convictions.
 They also keep track of the accidents you cause.
 You may not get any specific points on your record, but the DMV may consider these incidents when you renew your license.

-Car insurance companies also keep track of violations and accidents on your driving record.
-If they see tickets or accidents on your record, your rates will go up.
-This is because your driving record is one of the main factors that insurers use to decide how much to charge you for auto insurance.
+Insurance carriers also keep track of violations and accidents on driving records.
+If they see tickets or accidents on your record, your rates rise.
+This is because your driving record is one of the main factors that auto insurers use to decide how much to charge you

-Every state has a varying set of most popular cars.
+Every state has a varying set of the most popular cars.
 These cars are the ones that have sold the most, and that many people want to buy.
 But they can also be the most stolen because of their popularity.
-Below are the most popular cars in Texas in 2021:
+In 2012, these were the most popular cars in Texas: